Darden Purcell

 - C. Michael Bailey, All About Jazz

-Darden Purcell – WHERE THE BLUE BEGINS
+Best Blues You'll Hear - Darden Purcell – WHERE THE BLUE BEGINS

 One of the things a jazz vocalist must have is – precision; in the sense of timing, and in their ability to “mesh" with the instruments that are supporting them.
 Ms. Purcell has that in ways no other vocalist I’ve listened to lately does… just listen to Shawn Purcell’s arrangement and Darden’s lively execution on the (totally) upbeat opening track, “Destination Moon“… this isn’t like any other version you’ve heard, and will have you hitting the repeat button often… since I’m a (sometime) keyboard player, I was especially attracted to this piece… the organ (Todd Simon) is jam-packed with raw jazz energy!